kanishkakat/CleaningData/CodeBook.md

 ----------------------------------------------
 Key Data Sets and Variables
 ----------------------------------------------
-The script contains seven functions which are interlinked and use various data sets and variables
+The script contains seven functions which are interlinked and use various data sets and variables.
+Find below the list of functions in the script with their repective variable and data sets description

 -----------------------------
-1.RunAnalysis()
+RunAnalysis()
 -----------------------------
 1. TestData : Data set for test subject, activity and estimated readings merged.
 2. TrainData : Data set for training subject, activity and estimated readings merged.